-It's safe to say that the whole RMLtd team are very excited about Christmas this year.
+It's safe to say that the whole RMW team are very excited about Christmas this year.
 Mariah has already been played, presents are being bought online as I type and I'm pretty sure that I can smell Baileys coming from the constant stream of hot chocolates that are being drunk... but it's ok it's Christmas!
 It's totally allowed.
 If you're getting married this season, then you've got DOUBLE the excitement so today on RMW we're bringing you a post all about the last minute things you need to consider if you're having a Winter Wedding.
 If you're getting married in the next few weeks or months - congratulations!
 It's a great time of year to tie the knot.
 Hopefully you've bagged a few out-of-season bargains and the soft winter light will be just dreamy in your photographs.

 The Good Old Weather

 Now is the time to go through you contingency plan, just in case the weather is bad.
 Torrential downpours, snow, high winds - anything is possible and could cause havoc with your setting up plans or even on the day.
 If your venue is potentially difficult to access - make sure that guests know an alternative route (delegate the actual communication of this to a Bridesmaid/Mum/Aunt who can ring round or email everyone).
-But remember that even if the worst happens, things will be still be ok...

 Real Bride Katy - 'During the ceremony however the weather began to change – I could see VERY dark clouds rolling in and at one point even remember whispering to Richard ‘the rains coming’ and did it come!
 Our vows were accompanied by a cacophony of thunder rumbles and then the torrential rain began to pour.
 It was so loud on the glass roof of the conservatory that I do believe some people at the back are still unsure as to whether we are in fact married at all!
 Our plan was to exit the conservatory onto the patio for drinks outside the tipis but it soon became apparent that was not going to be possible (there was no way I was going to get my Suzanne Neville wet!) so we hastily made a quick change of plan and left the conservatory out into the adjoining visitors centre.

 Moments after Richard and I had left the conservatory the roof began to leak considerably – right over the aisle that we had just walked down!
 Our guests had to hastily vacate their seats to avoid the several leaks which had sprung up around the conservatory.
 The next half an hour is something of a blur!
 Engineers were called and Wentworth staff went into full action mode – pretty soon the roof was fixed and the conservatory water tight again.
 “Never mind” I remember thinking – we can soon enter the tipi’s and continue the party in there!
 That was when my poor wedding planner Joy (what a day it was for her – testing her skills to the max!
 She was such a star!) and wedding co-ordinator at Wentworth – Henry (what a guy – amazing!) announced that the tipis were under 6 inches of water and completely unusable.
 This was the only time of the day when I felt my lip began to tremble but the anguish wasn’t for long as they informed me the entire wedding breakfast could be relocated into the conservatory, it was going to be a squeeze to seat over 100 people but they could do it!
 What a relief – our day was saved!'